Driving Up: A short story about an American draft dodger who fled to Canada

 She smiled at him amiably.
 “I’m just here for the wine.”

 “Then have some more.”
-He set down his book, brought the big bottle of Pino Grigio down and topped her off.
+He set down his book, brought the big bottle of Pinot Grigio down and topped her off.

 She put her hand on the rim, though after he’d poured it.
 “I’m good,” she said.
 He was bigger close-up.
 You were expected to experience his large presence.
 He smelled like a cigarette and like Aqua-Velva.
 On the counter behind him was an orange prescription bottle she couldn’t read.
 Heart stuff.
 He looked like it.
 Maybe he had diabetes, too.
 Talking to men wasn’t bad now.
 Past 60 they got better.
 They all forgot something.
 Indians were probably different.
 She kept her little .25 in her pocket – in direct violation of the rules.
 Everyone at home knew about it.
 Life in a bar wasn’t always fun-filled.
 Things happened, and you got surprised.